Delta County Memorial Hospital Laboratory

-The Laboratory Department is staffed 24 hours per day.
+The Laboratory Department is staffed 24-hours per day.
+Please register with admissions prior to coming to the laboratory.
 After hours patients can check in with the ER clerk who will call us when the patient is registered.

 Delta County Memorial Hospital Laboratory is committed to providing quality laboratory services in a timely manner with exceptional customer service.

 Our Laboratory offers 24-hour draws within the hospital.
 In addition, we offer draw stations in Hotchkiss and Cedaredge, courier services and automated reporting processes.

 Our professional staff are highly trained and dedicated to putting the patient first.